Opera History Course

 Each year, as a part of Opera San José’s commitment to adult education, we offer a six-evening course that covers opera through all its periods.
 It’s an inexpensive, enjoyable way to learn more about this dynamic art form in the company of other interested adults.
 This popular opera history series covers 400 years of opera development, from Jacopo Perri’s Euridice in 1600 to the present day.

-General Director Larry Hancock, course instructor, will present this overview of opera history on six consecutive Tuesday evenings in Spring 2015, dates tbd, at Opera San José headquarters, 2149 Paragon Drive in San Jose.
+General Director Larry Hancock, course instructor, will present this overview of opera history on six consecutive Tuesday evenings, May 26, & June 2, 9, 16, 23 & 30, 2015 at Opera San José headquarters, 2149 Paragon Drive in San Jose.

 Each two-hour class begins at 7 p.m.
 Course content includes the development and changes in the choice of opera subjects, the use of poetry and dialogue in the libretto, styles of musical composition, evolution of the opera orchestra, and changes in performance practice period by period.